When the buyers come looking, your property needs to do some selling.

-Marketing produces traffic – The property produces the sale
+Marketing produces traffic – Ultimately, the property must sell itself

 The pictures of the home looked great … but the home didn’t look so great.
 What a difference there can be between what you see in the pictures verses what you see when you walk through.